Splitting differential equations using Galois theory: Introduction

-Even more concretely, the solution set of a differential equation (E) is internal to the constants if, roughly, there are finitely many solutions $a_1, \cdots , a_n$ of (E) such that any other solution can be given as a rational function of the $a_i$ and finitely many constants.
+Even more concretely, the solution set of a differential equation (E) over some differential field $k$ is internal to the constants if there are finitely many solutions $a_1, \cdots , a_n = \abar$ of (E) and a rational function $h$ with coefficients in $k$ such that for any generic solution $a$ of (E), there are constants $c_1, \cdots , c_m$ such that $a = h(\abar, \abar ', \cdots, \abar^{(l)})$ (where the derivative is taken coordinate-wise).
 This is sometimes called a \emph{superposition principle} in the literature (see \cite{jones1967nonlinear} for example), and generalizes the fact that solution sets of linear differential equations are vectors spaces over the constant field.

 A first step to understand semi-minimal analyses is to study a fibration $f : p \rightarrow f(p)$ with internal fibers, i.e. a definable map with all its fibers internal to a fixed definable set $\calC$.
 In the case of $\mathrm{DCF}_0$, we will always take $\calC$ to be the field of constants.
 A starting question would be: suppose that $f(p)$ is also $\calC$-internal, when is $p$ internal to $\calC$?
 This was one of the motivations of the articles \cite{jaoui2023relative}, \cite{jimenez2019groupoids} and \cite{jin2020internality}.
 In \cite{jaoui2023relative}, a necessary and sufficient condition is given in the form of \emph{uniform internality}: there are parameters (or a field extension in the concrete case of $\mathrm{DCF}_0$) witnessing internality of all the fibers at once.